 I cook almost every day but I don’t put everything I cook up on this blog.
-A lot of times it’s because taking photos and measuring ingredients to make a recipe is extra time consuming so a dish that should take 30 minutes takes 2 hours and after a long day at work I just want to cook myself something quick and easy and then relax.
+A lot of times it’s because taking photos and measuring ingredients to make a recipe is extra time consuming.
+A dish that should take 30 minutes takes 2 hours and after a long day at work I just want to cook myself something quick and easy and then relax.
 It’s also because sometimes I’m just making shit up as I go along and have no idea what’s going to come out of it.
 Other times it’s because I think it’s kinda weird and I’m too embarrassed to share (do you really need me to post a recipe for a mayonnaise sandwich?).
-But recently one of my readers who is also a real life friend suggested I post some of these random ass recipes too.
-So here goes.
+But recently one of my readers who is also a real life friend suggested that I post some of these random ass recipes.
+So here you go.
+I give you… Veggie Pasta with Meatballs.

 The entire motivation and inspiration for this dish was to use up the ground beef my roommate had left behind when she went out of town.
 It was left over from a Blue Apron box that her friend had given her because SHE was out of town.
 And so this sad little 10oz package of questionable quality ground beef found its way into my capable waste-fearing hands.
 It’s been in the fridge for over a week now so the clock was rapidly ticking on its viability as food.
 I had plans to come home from work and turn it into spaghetti bolognese because YUM!
 But low and behold, when I got home I realized that I had zero pasta sauce with which to make SpagBol.
 So I opened up my CSA box, which was delivered today, and came up with this shit.